vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_security_center_enable_ddos_protection/README.md

 # Enable DDoS protection for Virtual Network

-This job enables DDos protection for a virtual network by listing all the available DDoS protection plans and assigning any one to the virtual network.
+This job enables DDoS protection for a virtual network by listing all the available DDoS protection plans and assigning any one to the virtual network.

 ### Applicable Rule